CrumrineCoder/VotingApp/README.md

 4a.
 Validating that the user has voted / the poll creator has allowed users to see the results before voting [DONE]

 4b.
-Return to questions screen on the Results page
+If voted, the user can go to the results screen after voting.

 4c.
 User can edit their polls after creating them if they link them to their account